williamsca/williamsca/_posts/2019-12-09-Epitaphs-Antonine-Plague.md

 > been sitting and shedding tears.

 Two further plagues followed in 77 AD and 79/80 AD.
-These epidemics were local to the city, and do not appear to have spread to the rest of Italy. ([^4]) Under reasonable assumptions about the demographic consequences of these plagues, it is plausible that they had a measurable effect on the demand for epitaphs (see appendix for more details).
+These epidemics were local to the city, and do not appear to have spread to the rest of Italy. ([^4]) By concentrating family estates in the hands of fewer individuals with many recently-deceased relatives, it is plausible that the plagues had a measurable effect on the demand for epitaphs.
 Consistent with this story, the number of epitaphs dating to this period from Rome jumps sharply relative to those from the rest of the Italian
 peninsula: